kunigami/kunigami.github.io/blog/_posts/2019-03-13-rust-memory-management.md

     let v = vec![1, 2, 3];
     &v
 }
 {% endhighlight %}

 Luckily, the compiler will prevent this case by making a compile error.
-It's now always the case that we cannot return a reference.
-If the reference we're returning was sent as argument, it's still a valid one, for example:
+There are cases where we're allowed to return a reference.
+For example, if the reference we're returning was sent as argument, it's still a valid one:

 {% highlight rust %}
 fn no_dangle(v: &Vec<i32>) -> &Vec<i32> {